Filter By Category

 May 28, 2013

 The synthetic fiber reinforcement approved for use as temperature-shrinkage reinforcement in concrete is described in ASTM C1116, Section 4.1.3 and Note 2.
-The chemical base of the synthetic fiber resins that are compatible with a cement concrete are listed.
+The chemical base of the synthetic fiber resins that are compatible with a cement concrete is listed.
 International Code Council (ICC) has adopted a performance-based specification for Fiber Reinforced Concrete (FRC) as either […]

-How to Compare the In-Place Cost of Wire Mesh versus Synthetic Fibers
+How to Compare the In-Place Cost of Wire Mesh Versus Synthetic Fibers

 June 19, 2012

 We know there is a major technical advantage in using synthetic fibers versus wire mesh.
 The quantifiable evidence shows that the 3-dimensional fiber reinforcement is proactive whereas the single layer of wire mesh, at best, is reactive.
 The economic benefits significantly multiply the value of using Fiber Reinforced Concrete.
 Here is how to compare the […]